Add formulas & functions

 Create a formula

-- On your Android phone or tablet, open a spreadsheet in the Google Sheets app.
+- On your iPhone or iPad, open a spreadsheet in the Google Sheets app.

 - Tap the cell where you want to add the formula.